Destination Photographers Workshop

 Photography by

 BLOOM BLOOM had the privilege of signing on as a design collaborator for a three-day destination photography workshop hosted by Hannah Rosser and Kayleigh Taylor.
-We provided all the floral design and fruit styling, while our friends at Mudari planned & designed the rest of the details to perfection.
-The Bisou Bride expertly and effortlessly styled every model, and the talented hair and makeup team at Frank Giacone worked their magic in the Italian summer heat.
-It was a dream to work creatively alongside so many talented people, against the backdrop of the most romantic and inspiring landscape we’ve ever seen.
+We provided the floral design and fruit styling, while our friends at Mudari planned & designed the rest of the details to perfection.
+The Bisou Bride effortlessly styled every model, and the hair and makeup team at Frank Giacone worked their magic in the Italian summer heat.
+It was a dream to work creatively alongside so much talent, against the backdrop of the most romantic landscape we’ve ever seen.

 Day 1